-By this deadline, your app should be completely finished and functional in terms of interactions (don't worry about finalizing visual layout and styles).
+By this deadline, your app should be completely finished and functional in terms of interactions (don't worry about finalizing detailed visual styles).
 If you're not on track to finishing, it's time to step up the pace.

 Your app should have several webpages where users can submit and view their own data, which can be stored in their browser's localStorage (or on a real database in a server backend if you prefer).
 Use the feedback you received in studio to help determine what changes or improvements to implement.

 Remember, we are not at the "making it look good" phase yet, so don't spend time on aesthetics unless all other components are already complete.
 Your user testing results next week will be much less insightful if your interface is still half-finished and buggy.
 So focus on finishing the interactions.

 If you are creating a mobile web app, now is also the time to make sure your app fits into a mobile form factor, use Google device mode to help with this, or test on your own mobile devices.

 For A7, you will be testing your app with real users.
 In preparation for next week, you will develop a protocol for testing your app.
 You will be using this protocol to do user testing throughout next week.